LarissaMiko/basic-python-blockchain/README.md

 This is a Toy example of a Blockchain built with Python.

+*TODO*:
-TODO: Functionalities for a Wallet and a Crypto Currency.
+* Functionalities for a Wallet and a Crypto Currency.
+* Frontend with Javascript and Vue.

 The code is based on:
 https://github.com/15Dkatz/python-blockchain-tutorial/tree/7bd90f944e8b78bddd1d3c5b781787c1a513bf36